 - Select Transactions and services from the navigation menu.

-- On the Requests to public networks page, select View requests to list domains that your services call.
+- On the Requests to public networks page, select View requests to list details about aggregated requests.

-- Scroll down to the table of domains and select the third-party domain that you want to monitor as a separate service.
+- Scroll down to the top domains table of domains and click the domain that you want to monitor as a separate service.

 - Open the browse (…) menu in the upper-right corner of the page and select Monitor as separate service.